 What if your intellectual property in China is already being counterfeited?

-If you find your own products, or brand, for sale in China without your permission, it is not too late for action.
-Ideally you already have a Chinese trademark, but even if you don’t, it’s not a hopeless situation.
+If you find your own products, or brand, for sale in China without your permission, it is not too late to act.
+Ideally, you already have a Chinese trademark, but even if you don’t, it’s not a hopeless situation.
 All the large e-commerce sites such as Taobao, Tmall, Alibaba, etc. have their own procedures for the removal of listings that infringe upon your intellectual property rights.

 If you follow their procedures, exactly as they are laid out, then usually these e-commerce sites will execute a takedown order.
 But, even when you succeed in one takedown, more will always pop up.
 It is an ongoing process, a battle of attrition, that will only end when it becomes unprofitable for intellectual property thieves to steal somebody else’s idea.